theyak/ytmusicapi-php/README.md

 * You can pass a cookie string from your browser as the `$auth` parameter in the YTMusic constructor in the PHP version.

 * Addition of get_account() function to get information about the authorized account.
+This was developed before the Python version's get_account_info() function.

 * Addition of get_transcript() function, which is basically timestamped lyrics.
 Not all songs have this available.